-- Description of the proposed activities; - Identification of the relevant environmental attributes of the land subject to the application; - Evaluation of the potential impacts on the identified relevant environmental attributes; and - An assessment of how the proposed activities meet the required outcome for Strategic Environmental Areas (SEA) as detailed in the Regional Planning Interests Regulation 2014 (RPI Reg).
+- Description of the proposed activities - · Identification of the relevant environmental attributes of the land subject to the application - Evaluation of the potential impacts on the identified relevant environmental attributes - An assessment of how the proposed activities meet the required outcome for SEA as detailed in the Regional Planning Interests Regulation 2014 (RPI Reg).

-1.1 Applicant
+1.2 Applicant

-Bengal Energy (Australia) Limited is the applicant as per section 28 of the RPI Act.
-ATP 934 (a resource authority under the RPI Act) and the associated environmental authority (EA) EPPG00736513 are held by Bengal Energy (Australia) Pty Ltd, and are thus an eligible person under the RPI Act.
+Bengal is the applicant as per section 28 of the RPI Act.
+ATP 934 (a resource authority under the RPI Act) and the associated environmental authority (EA) EPPG00736513 are held by Bengal Energy (Australia) Pty Ltd, and are an eligible person under the RPI Act.